-The talk of the town in Illinois is Governor JB Pritzker’s aggressive lobbying of changing the current flat-tax protection to a progressive tax system.
+The talk of the town in obese Illinois is Governor JB Pritzker’s aggressive lobbying of changing the current flat-tax protection to a progressive tax system.
 JB Pritzker has invested over $51 million to lobby and promote the progressive tax.
 JB Pritzker calls it the FAIR TAX.
 In the following paragraphs, we will cover Indiana versus Illinois tax rates.

 Indiana Versus Illinois Tax Rates: Incompetent Politicians